Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Experiment

 \subsubsection{Model Performance on Different User Groups}

-To further understand the behavior of the proposed MKT model, we split users into three groups based on their activity levels (which are measured by the number of clicks over the past month).
-Particularly, users with fewer than 10 clicks are assigned to Group 1, users with [10, 30) clicks are put into Group 2, and the rest are in Group 3.
+To further understand the behavior of the proposed MKT model, we split users of the industrial dataset into three groups based on their activity levels (which are measured by the number of clicks over the past month).
 Here, we select FiBiNet and Finetune for comparison.
 FiBiNet is the best-performing single-domain recommendation model.
 Finetune falls under the same pre-training \& fine-tuning recommendation paradigm as MKT, and it is also our production baseline.

 As shown in Table~\ref{tab:performance_on_user_groups}, the Finetune model outperforms FiBiNet across all three user groups, indicating that the cross-domain approach is superior to the single-domain method.
 Meanwhile, we see more improvement for users with few behaviors, whereas there is less improvement for users with more behaviors, suggesting that the extracted knowledge from the source entity is more beneficial to long-tail users.
 When comparing MKT to Finetune, we can reach very similar conclusions.
 This again demonstrates the effectiveness and robustness of the MKT algorithm.